-PhD Student, Yale University, School of Forestry and Environmental Studies.
+PhD Candidate, Yale University, School of Forestry and Environmental Studies.
 Dissertation: Quantifying the effect of root system architecture on plant water uptake.
 Committee: James E. Saiers (Chairman), Graeme P. Berlyn, Xuhui Lee.
 Expected completion date: May 2016

 Yale University, Master of Environmental Science.
 May 2010.
 Advisor: Peter Raymond.
 Thesis: Effect of rainfall frequency on in-stream inorganic carbon flux.